ihsoj/Mission_to_Mars/README.md

 ![image](https://user-images.githubusercontent.com/51388767/71016503-3ea60280-20c3-11ea-85d1-e97abac256b2.png)

 ## Data:
-The scraped data is stored in a MongoDB database using MongoDB Compass and Flask.
+The scraped data was stored in a MongoDB database.
+PyMongo and Flask were used to connect Python to the data; MongoDB Compass was utilized to verify the data structure.

 The data came from the following websites: